 However, I do wish the pacing had been used to establish the relationship between Margot and Barrett a little bit more.
 Things moved a little fast in my opinion, especially since their relationship starts with the two of them being wary of each other.
 However, their relationship is still well supported because the audience is able to see how much they care about each other.

 Intriguing the Entire Time

 Overall, I enjoyed The Companion, and it really helped me get out of my reading rut.
 The narration of Margot is very relatable, through the way she communicates and identifies different things in her surroundings.
 Along with this, the story kept me intrigued the entire time.
-I enjoyed the characters and thought that the twist at the end of the novel was well developed and plausible, considering there were clues and hints through the story to support it.
+I enjoyed the characters and thought that the twist at the end of the novel was well developed and plausible, considering there were clues and hints throughout the story to support it.